BobRak/OpenHAB-Smartthings/org.openhab.binding.smartthings/README.md

 2. Copy this file to the addons directory of your OpenHAB server.
 If you are using Openhabian this will be in the Samba share: openHAB/addons.
 3. If openHAB is currently running it will need to be restarted (On Linux: sudo /etc/init.d/openhab2 stop followed by sudo /etc/init.d/openhab2 start)
 4. Add the appropriate configuration files (.things, .items, .sitemaps)

-## Known issues

-1. An exception is thrown when the the .things file is changed.
-Needs further research
-2. Testing has been limited to the small set of devices I own.
+5. Make sure to perform the **Smartthings** installation described above.

 ## How to report issues

-Testing has been limited to the small number of devices I own which are listed near the top of this document.
 If you discover one of your devices doesn't work as expected please follow the instructions in the [Troubleshooting file](Troubleshooting.md) and raise an issue on my Github Repo [BobRak](https://github.com/BobRak/)

 ## References